j-mlo/quiz/README.md

 - 'Roboto' sans-serif Google font is used for the body text throughout the website.
 - 'Kantumruy Pro' sans-serif Google font is used for the headings throughout the website.

-Colourscheme is simple with a dark green and white the most prominent as well as accents of darker green colour and highlight redish colour
+Colourscheme is simple with a dark green and white the most prominent as well as accents of darker green colour and highlight redish colour for the progress bar.

 ![colour-palette](assets/images/colour-palette.png)

 ## Technologies Used

-- [HTML5](https://en.wikipedia.org/wiki/HTML) was used for structure and content of the website.
+- HTML5 was used for structure and content of the website.
-- [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) was used for styling and layout.
+- CSS3 was used for styling and layout.
-- [JavaScript] (https://en.wikipedia.org/wiki/JavaScript) was used for the interactivity of the website
+- JavaScript was used for the interactivity of the website.
-- [Bootstrap](https://getbootstrap.com/) library was used for the accordion element.
+- Bootstrap library was used for the accordion element and responsive design.
-- [Google Fonts](https://fonts.google.com/specimen/Roboto) was used for all fonts on the website.
+- Google Fonts was used for all fonts on the website.
-- [Coolors](https://coolors.co/383838-e0144e-ffffff-cb9173) was used for generating a colour palette.
+- Coolors was used for generating a colour palette.
-- [Git](https://git-scm.com/) was used for version control through Gitpod terminal: git add ., git commit -m and git push.
+- Git was used for version control through Gitpod terminal: git add ., git commit -m and git push.
-- [Git Hub](https://github.com/) was used for storing code after being pushed from Git.
+- Git Hub was used for storing code after being pushed from Git.

 ## Testing